23 Best Things to Do in Isla Mujeres Mexico in 2025

 Stand-up paddleboarding (SUP) is an eco-friendly way to explore the waters around Isla Mujeres and get a great workout too!

 It’s a fun water sport that provides a low-intensity workout by challenging your core, upper body strength, balance, and stability.
-Standup paddleboarding is suitable for most ages and activity levels.
+Plus, standup paddleboarding is suitable for most ages and activity levels.

-In Isla Mujeres, paddle boards can be rented from some of the beach clubs on the west side of the island, or you can book a private tour with SUP Isla Mujeres.
+In Isla Mujeres, paddle boards can be rented from some of the beach clubs on the west side of the island.

 If you are a beginner, the clear and calm waters around Isla Mujeres are a great place to start!